-Data on output per hour and unit labor costs are available for the U.S. business sector, the nonfarm business sector, the nonfinancial corporate sector, and the manufacturing sector.
-These are the productivity statistics most often cited in the news.
-In addition, output per hour and unit labor costs are available for over 400 selected industries in manufacturing, mining, utilities, wholesale and retail trade, and services.
+Data on labor productivity (output per hour) and unit labor costs are available for the U.S. business sector, nonfarm business sector, nonfinancial corporate sector, and manufacturing sector.
+We also have data for over 400 industries in manufacturing, mining, utilities, wholesale and retail trade, and services.
 State labor productivity data are available for the private nonfarm sector.

-Total factor productivity statistics are available for the U.S. business sector, the nonfarm business sector, the manufacturing sector, 61 major industries, 86 detailed manufacturing industries, railroad transportation, air transportation, and utilities.
+Total factor productivity statistics are available for the U.S. private business sector, private nonfarm business sector, manufacturing sector, 61 major industries, and 86 detailed manufacturing, air transportation, and railroad transportation industries.

-The Division of Productivity Research and Program Development (DPRPD) conducts research to strengthen and improve existing productivity measurement concepts and techniques and understand the sources and effects of productivity and technological change on the economy.
+The Division of Productivity Research and Program Development conducts research to strengthen and improve existing productivity measurement concepts and techniques and understand the sources and effects of productivity and technological change on the economy.